csorbakristof/ultetestervezo/app/prompting/specification.md

 ## Timeline view

-Another visualization of the setup is the timeline view where we see a large grid.
-Every column stands for a single slot in the garden (showing the bed name and the slot number), and each row is a week of the year.
-Every cell shows the plant (with small image and name) what is planted there at that time.
+The timeline view provides a comprehensive year-long visualization of the garden planting schedule through a large interactive grid.
+Every column represents a single slot in the garden (displaying the bed name and slot number), and each row represents a week of the year (1-52).
+Every cell shows the plant (with emoji and name) that is planted there during that specific time period.

 The timeline view includes:
-- Week numbers and corresponding dates for better temporal reference
+- Week numbers and corresponding calendar dates for precise temporal reference
-- Visual indicators for planting and harvesting periods
+- Visual indicators for planting and harvesting periods with clear start/end boundaries
 - Transition markers showing when one crop ends and another begins
-- Seasonal markers (frost dates, growing seasons) relevant to the user's location
+- Interactive plant selection and placement directly on the timeline grid
+- Overlap prevention and conflict detection for sustainable garden management
-- Color coding to distinguish between different plant families for crop rotation planning
+- Color coding to distinguish between planted and available periods
+- Scrollable interface supporting gardens of any size with full year visibility

 ## Editing capabilities